How do Moths get in Pet Food and Why are They There?

 Moths in Dog Food and Pet Food

-Noticing an infested bag of pet food may be difficult since the moths will more than likely still be in their early egg stage.
+Noticing an infested bag of pet food may be difficult.
+The moths are likely to still be in their early egg stage.
 During the egg stage, the moth only measures about 1-2 hundredths of an inch.
-Once the larvae are hatched from the eggs, they will measure up to ½ an inch and have a worm-like appearance.
+After hatching from the eggs, the larvae will measure up to ½ an inch and have a worm-like appearance.
 If you are not inspecting the food, which most of us aren’t, you will not recognize a moth problem until you spot an adult moth flying around.

-Once you spot an adult moth, it has already gone from egg to larvae, and pupa to adult—with a female adult having the ability to lay up to 400 eggs within 2 weeks.
-Clearly, detecting or preventing a moth problem before this happens is preferable to get rid of moths that can reproduce so rapidly!
+Once you see an adult moth, it has already gone from egg to larvae, and pupa to adult—with a female adult having the ability to lay up to 400 eggs within 2 weeks.
+Clearly, detecting or preventing a moth problem before this happens is important to get rid of moths that can reproduce so rapidly!

 What to do if Your Pet’s Food is Infested with Moths?